* Trump threatens China with tariffs on further goods

 * Putin says Russia, Saudi Arabia differ on fair price

-NEW YORK, June 6 (Reuters) - Oil prices were little changed on Thursday, after falling to near five-month lows in the previous session, as sentiment remained dim on fresh signs of a stalling global economy and ongoing concerns about U.S. crude supply growth.
+NEW YORK, June 6 (Reuters) - Oil futures were largely steady on Thursday, after falling to near five-month lows in the previous session, as sentiment remained weak on fresh signs of a stalling global economy and ongoing concerns about growth in supply.

 On Wednesday, the two benchmarks hit their lowest levels since mid-January at $59.45 and $50.60, respectively, after U.S. crude production hit a new record high and stockpiles hit their highest since July 2017.